shreyas-7/TouchTheScreen/Documentation/readme.md

  ##### Machine Learning :

  We have used machine learning to improve accuracy of the location of the mouse pointer.
  The dataset is first collected and then trained to give a function that predicts the value of the mouse pointer more accurately.
+Scikit library is used for this purpose.
+Algorithm used for prediction is called Support Vector Regression algorithm.

 #### 1.6.1 Features :

- * Single Click
+ * Single Click - simply touch the screen.
- * Double Click
+ * Double Click - touch the screen, remove your finger and touch at the same position again.
- * Right Click
+ * Right Click - touch and hold for some time at the same position.
- * Drag
+ * Drag - touch and hold, and move the mouse pointer a bit.
- * Scroll
+ * Scroll - natural scrolling with two fingers, same as trackpad.
- * Pinch-to-zoom
+ * Pinch-to-zoom - pinch to zoom out, opposite action to zoom in.
- * Three-finger-swipe
+ * Three-finger-swipe - same as in OSX.
- * Four Finger Detection
+ * Four Finger Detection - just detection, can edit it for personalized usage.

 ##### Libraries used :
-* pyautogui
+* pyautogui - for controlling the mouse pointer
-* pynput
+* pynput - for additional features for the same, and taking keyboard inputs as well
-* pySerial
+* pySerial - for receiving data from USB cable
-* scikit-learn
+* scikit-learn - Machine learning
-* pandas
+* pandas - making and storing the dataframes into csv files
-* numpy
+* numpy - fast processing of arrays in python

 ##### First Review Meet ppt :